jacekkopecky/stylus/README.md

 The source is hosted on [GitHub](https://github.com/openstyles/stylus) and pull requests are welcome.

-You can help us translate the extension on [Transifex](https://www.transifex.com/github-7/Stylus).

 See our [contributing](./.github/CONTRIBUTING.md) page for more details.

 ## License